 Column 52, SIGACT News Volume 44, Number 4, December 2013

-Annual Review 2013
+Annual Review 2013Introduction

 This is my inaugural issue as editor of the SIGACT News Distributed Computing Column.
 I am honored to be asked to take over from Idit Keidar, who has done a wonderful job with the column for the last seven years, obtaining a wide variety of articles that have provided the community with informative news, and leavening it with her sense of humor.
-I hope to continue to rely on the efforts of the community to share information about our field.
+I hope to continue to rely on the efforts of the community to share information about our field.As with prior December issues, this issue is devoted to a review of notable events related to distributed computing that occurred during the year.

 First, congratulations to Nati Linial who received the 2013 Dijkstra Prize for his paper "Locality in Distributed Graph Algorithms"!
 I have reproduced the citation for his award, which was presented at the International Symposium on Distributed Computing (DISC), illustrated with a photo.
 Congratulations as well to Shiri Chechik and Danupon Nanongkai, who were awarded the Principles of Distributed Computing Doctoral Dissertation Award!
 Shiri's dissertation was entitled "Fault-Tolerant Structures in Graphs", while Danupon's was "Graphs and Geometric Algorithms on Distributed Networks and Databases".
 I have also reproduced their citations; the awards were also given at DISC.
 Graphs rule!